HerrMuellerluedenscheid/abedeto/README.md

 ### Notes on building stores
 #### Handling ``number of layers (lmax) defined too small``

-Especially at large distances, the ray's turning point can be deep resulting in an earthmodel (see store's config file) of great depth.
-In this case QSeis will fail with the exception mentioned above.
-In this case you can increase the parameter ``lmax`` in you QSeis' installation's ``qsglobal.h``, recompile and try again.
+Especially at large distances, the ray's turning point can be deep resulting in an earth-model (see store's config file) of great depth.
+In this case `QSeis` will fail with the exception mentioned above.
+In this case you can increase the parameter ``lmax`` in you `QSeis`' installation's `qsglobal.h`, recompile and try again.

 ### Citation of data
-I recommend to have a look at the [IRIS Citations](http://www.iris.edu/hq/iris_citations) and [FDSN Citations](http://www.fdsn.org/citations/) section for acknowledgement.
+I recommend having a look at the [IRIS Citations](http://www.iris.edu/hq/iris_citations) and [FDSN Citations](http://www.fdsn.org/citations/) section for acknowledgement.